Volkswagen Jetta (A2)

+Description

 Cars built in Germany were assembled in a brand new (at the time) plant at Wolfsburg in Assembly Hall 54.
 The plant was heavily robotised in an effort to make build quality more consistent.
 New innovations on the second generation included an optional trip computer (referred to as the MFA, German Multi-Funktions-Anzeige), as well as silicone dampened engine and transmission mounts to reduce noise, vibration, and harshness levels.
 In 1988, a more advanced fully electronic fuel injection system became available.
 This arrangement is known as the Digifant engine management system.

 Like the Mark 1, the second generation was offered as a two-door or four-door sedan.
 External changes throughout the series' run were few: the front-quarter windows were eliminated in 1988 (along with a grille and door trim change), and larger body-colored bumpers and lower side skirts were added from 1990.

 In 2007, Volkswagen of America held a contest to find the diesel-powered Volkswagen with the highest distance traveled on the original engine.
 The winning car was a 1986 Jetta Turbodiesel found in Blue Rock, Ohio which had 562000 mi.
 A local dealer verified the odometer reading.
 Notable on this particular car was that it also had the original muffler despite being located in an area subject to road salt in the winter.

+They are also known for their cold and powerful air conditioning due to the use of industrial grade R12 refrigerant and a full-blast, non-regulated system.